manetu/temporal-clojure-sdk/doc/workflows.md

 ##### Watch out for implicit conversion

-The following situation can lead to a failure
+The following situation can lead to a failure:

 ```clojure
 (-> (when some-condition